inspec/inspec/docs/profiles.rst

 InSpec Profiles
 =====================================================

 InSpec supports the creation of complex test and compliance profiles, which organize controls to support dependency management and code re-use.
+These profiles are standalone structures with their own distribution and execution flow.

 InSpec profile structure
 -----------------------------------------------------